LuckyJimJD/Recipes/_sweets/Mak_Pirog.md

 ## For the Dough

 - 6 tbsp. milk, heated to 115°, plus ⅓ cup
-- 1 (¼-oz.) package active dry yeast
+- 2¼-oz.
+(1 package) active dry yeast
 - ¼ cup canola oil, plus more for greasing
 - 1 egg, plus 1 egg yolk
 - 2 cups flour

 ## For the Filling

-- 3⁄4 cup ground poppy seeds
+- ¾ cup ground poppy seeds
 - 3 tbsp. unsalted butter
-- Zest of½ lemon
+- Zest of ½ lemon
 - 1 egg yolk mixed with 1 tbsp. heavy cream, for egg wash
 - Whole poppy seeds, to sprinkle on top